LukeShortCloud/rootpages/src/openstack/openstack-ansible.rst

 [3]

-The `OpenStack-Ansible GitHub repository <https://github.com/openstack/openstack-ansible>`__ has three different versions that can be used for deployments or upgrades.
+The `OpenStack-Ansible git repository <https://opendev.org/openstack/openstack-ansible>`__ has three different versions that can be used for deployments or upgrades.

 -  ``stable/<OPENSTACK_RELEASE_NAME>`` = A branch for a specific release of OpenStack.
 All of the latest updates are committed here.
 Example: "stable/queens".
 -  ``<OPENSTACK_RELEASE_NUMBER_MAJOR>.<OSA_MINOR>.<OSA_PATCH>`` = A tag of a specific OpenStack-Ansible release.
 The major version number is the same number that correlates to the OpenStack release.
 The minor and patch versions represent OpenStack-Ansible updates to the code.
 Example: "17.0.2" is the OpenStack Queens release and is the second OpenStack-Ansible update.